warpdotdev/themes/README.md

 # Warp Themes

-This is an open source repository with themes for [Warp](https://www.warp.dev/).
+This is an open-source repository with themes for [Warp](https://www.warp.dev/).
 We welcome and appreciate any contributions!
 Join our [Discord](https://discord.gg/warpdotdev), we have a channel dedicated to discussing custom themes.